batiste/sprite.js/README.rst

 Cycle object
 ============

-A cycle object handles sprite animations.
-A cycle is defined by list of
+A cycle object handles sprite animations by moving the offsets of the sprite.
-tuples: (x offset, y offset, game tick duration), and the sprites the cycle applies to. this is a cycle with 3 position, each lasting 5 game ticks::
+A cycle is defined by list of tuples: (x offset, y offset, game tick duration), and the sprites the cycle applies to. this is a cycle with 3 position, each lasting 5 game ticks::

     var cycle = scene.Cycle([[0, 2, 5],
                               [30, 2, 5],
                               [60, 2, 5]);
-    var sprite = scene.Sprite("walk.png")
+    var sprite = scene.Sprite("walk.png");
     cycle.addSprite(sprite);

-    var sprites = [sprite1, sprite2]
+    var sprites = [sprite1, sprite2];
     cycle.addSprites(sprites);  // add an Array of sprites to the cycle

     cycle.removeSprite(sprite); // remove the sprite from the cycle

     cycle.next()         // apply the next cycle to the sprite cycle.next(1, true)  // apply the next cycle *and* call update() on the sprites cycle.next(2)        // apply the second next cycle to the sprite cycle.goto(1)        // go to the second game tick in the triplet cycle.reset()        // reset the cycle to the original position cycle.repeat = false // if set to false, the animation will stop automaticaly after one run cycle.done           // can be used to check if the cycle has completed
                          // stays false if cycle is set to repeat = true

     cycle.update()       // calls update() on all the sprites in the cycle

 Input object
 =============